-Many people have ben seriously injured or killed by machinery and electrical equipment.
-Often, these tragedies happen because people carelessly try to repair or maintain the equipment without making sure its energy source has been shut off.
-Many times, the accident happens when other workers restart the machine, not knowing that another worker is in the machine.
+Many people have been seriously injured or killed by machinery and electrical equipment.
+Often, these tragedies happen because people carelessly try to repair or maintain the equipment without making certain all the energy sources have been stopped or shut off.
+Many times, the accident has happened when a worker restarts the machine and is not aware that another person is in the path of the machine's reactivation.

-To prevent this type of tragedy, OSHA developed a standard that has very specific procedures for shutting off machinery, for making sure it can't be operated after it's been shut off, and for warning employees to stay away from potential hazards.
+To prevent this type of tragedy, OSHA developed a standard that has very specific procedures for shutting off machinery, for making certain that it can't be operated after it has been shut off, and for warning employees to stay away from potential hazards.
 These procedures are called "lockout/tagout."

-The key to lockout/tagout is to make sure that the equipment you are about to work on is completely shut down.
-Before you begin the shutdown, however, make sure you know what you're dealing with.
-You must know the type and magnitude of the energy you're working with, as well as the potential hazards and the proper way to control that energy.
-Once you know that, you must inform all affected employees that you are going to shut down the machine.
+The key to lockout/tagout is to be certain that the equipment you are about to work on is completely shut down.
+Before you begin the shutdown, however, make certain you know what is involved.
+You must know the specific type and magnitude of the energy you are working with and the potential hazards, along with the proper way to isolate and control the energy source.
+Once you know these, then you must inform all affected employees that you are shutting down this specific machine.